rlt3/Markov/README.md

 # Markov Chain Text Generator

-This is small program which reads a corpus file of examples.
-Then a [Markov Chain](https://en.wikipedia.org/wiki/Markov_chain) is built using that corpus to produce text that is structured similarly.
+This is a small program which compiles a corpus of text then randomly generates a string of text based on that corpus.
+Internally, a [Markov Chain](https://en.wikipedia.org/wiki/Markov_chain) is built using that corpus to produce text that is structured similarly.
 If the corpus file is large enough, the text that is produced might even be comphrensible a lot of the time.

 ## How do I use it?

-Simply clone this repo and compile it by running `make` which will produce a `markov` executable.
+Simply clone this repo and compile it by running `make` which will produce an executable named `markov`.
 Then run the program by giving it a corpus file.

 One thing that needs to be known about the corpus file structure is that the program doesn't have any idea about sentence structure, e.g. it doesn't treat